 NSfK provides research grants to projects of Nordic criminological relevance.
 NSfK Council awards individual research grants, grants for joint Nordic research projects, grants for working group meetings and grants for contact seminars.
 The grant application period for the following year usually opens in October-November.
 Decisions regarding granted projects are made every year in the annual meeting of the NSfK Council, taking place in early March.

 The member states of NSfK are Finland, Denmark, Iceland, Norway and Sweden.
-The research which the grant is meant for must be carried out in one or more of the member countries.
 The researchers applying for NSfK research grants must be based in one of the Nordic countries, in order to be eligible for funding.

 All research grant applications have to be submitted in English in the NSfK grant application portal.

 The Guidelines for NSfK Grants should be read carefully before applying.
 If you have further questions regarding our funding, please contact the NSfK Secretariat.

 Application period for the NSfK 60 years Jubilee Year 2022 is October 25th – November 26th 2021.